 Choose a market to bet your bonus funds on.
 Add it to your bet slip, stake your money, and place the wager.

 If you win any money from your first bet, return to the cashier section for withdrawal instructions.

 Indiana sportsbooks offer a wide range of payment options, including credit and debit cards like Visa and MasterCard.
 E-wallets like Paypal and Skrill are also available, but the availability will vary between sportsbooks.
 You can deposit directly from your bank using wire transfers or online bank transfers.
 Gambling-specific wallets like Play+ are also welcomed by most sportsbooks, including BetMGM and Caesars.
 You can make in-person deposits using PayNearMe prepaid cards or use the casino cage or betting counter at partner land-based venues.

-Who is Eligible to Bet in IN?
+Who is Not Eligible to Bet in IN?

-College and professional athletes.
+College and professional athletes and sports team members.

 Sports team staff, including coaches, referees, or directors.

 Individuals restricted from betting at a state or federal level (e.g., due to criminal history).